 Following significant changes to global recycling material markets over the last year (for example China's changed import requirements), the value of some recycling materials has decreased significantly.
-This has some impact on borough budgets (as some of our material generates income depending on the recycling's sale value) and also has an impact on our contractors as recycling income is built into the financial models of several of our waste management contracts.
-The impact of a worsening level of income for recycling will be managed through budget and contract management processes.
+As reported at the last Joint Waste Committee meeting, this has some impact on borough budgets (as some of our material generates income depending on the recycling's sale value) and also has an impact on our contractors as recycling income is built into the financial models of several of our waste management contracts.
+This continues to present a risk and the impact of a worsening level of income for recycling will continue to be managed through budget and contract management processes.

-As a consequence of the market changes, reprocessors are becoming increasingly strict on the level of contamination they will accept in the recycling material.
+As a consequence of the market changes, reprocessors remain increasingly strict on the level of contamination they will accept in the recycling material.
 Material which is too contaminated requires further sorting if any of the material is to be recycled.
-Extra sorting increases the reprocessing costs for recycling and so some impact on budgets is expected, as above.
+Extra sorting increases the reprocessing costs for recycling and so some impact on budgets continues to expected, as above.